top of page

 Let's explore this connection further:

 In Revelation 17: 16, it says that Babylon will be destroyed by the Beast and the ten kings ("The beast and the ten horns you saw will hate the prostitute.
 They will bring her to ruin and leave her naked; they will eat her flesh and burn her with fire.").
-The timing of this event must occur early in the Tribulation -- because the Babylon will no longer rule over the kings of the earth once she is destroyed.
+The timing of this event must occur early in the Tribulation -- because Babylon will no longer rule over the kings of the earth once she is destroyed.
 The speed of the destruction also suggests a preemptive nuclear attack, which is now possible with modern hypersonic missile technology.

-Return of Jesus: In Matthew 24: 36 and 44, Jesus speaks about His Second Coming, stating that "no one knows the day or hour" when it will happen.
+In Matthew 24: 36 and 44, Jesus speaks about His Second Coming, stating that "no one knows the day or hour" when it will happen.
 This emphasizes the unpredictability, suddenness, and speed of His return..

-In this context, the coming of Jesus (parousia) is referring to the "Rapture of the Church" -- when Christ meets believers in the air -- versus His Second Coming to the earth.
 The imagery of "a thief coming in the night" (Matthew 24: 43) further reinforces the idea that His return will be unexpected and catch people unaware.

 Connecting the Dots: